 At Nower Hill we are committed to ensuring all new colleagues feel welcome, are known personally and fully supported in the school.
 We hold an induction day for all new but experienced teaching staff in July, and an induction procedure for those who begin at other points during the academic year.
 Members of educational support staff have a dedicated induction and probationary period when they start their career with us.

-Our CPD room within the virtual staffroom on Fronter contains a wealth of advice, information and support to enhance our live training opportunities.
+Our CPD G-drive contains a wealth of advice, information and support to enhance our live training opportunities.
 These have been enhanced through the addition of recorded training sessions made possible by our recent advances in remote and blended teaching.
-We place great emphasis on the professional development of all staff and provide a very wide range of high quality in-house CPD programmes to complement our PAD (progress and development) process which includes a dedicated line manager for each colleague.
+We place great emphasis on the professional development of all staff and thus provide a very wide range of high quality in-house CPD programmes to complement our PAD (progress and development) process which includes a dedicated line manager for each colleague.
 Teachers' line management meetings provide, as a minimum, termly opportunities for discussion about pedagogy and career development.
 Members of educational support staff have their own twice yearly performance management meetings.

 As a member of the Harrow Collegiate Alliance (HCA) all our staff have access to the full range of development opportunities it provides; details of all those offered in 2023 - 2024 can be found by downloading the brochure using the link below.